E-commerce

 Start with the friction best documented in your data.
 If payments are often declined or missing, prioritize them.
 If users drop off at address entry, focus on forms.

-How do I know if mobile is my real problem?
+How do you know if mobile is your real problem?

-Compare conversion by device, observe real sessions, test on several phones, and look at where progress breaks down: keyboard, slowness, readability, validation, or payment.
+Compare conversion by device, observe real sessions, test on several phones, and see where the progression breaks down: keyboard, slowness, readability, validation, or payment.

 Can a chatbot help at checkout?